5 Reasons to Date a Person Who’s a Sports Fan (And How to Survive Game Days)

 They are physically active

 Many sports fans are physically active and enjoy participating in sports themselves.
-This can be a great trait in a relationship, as it can encourage both partners to be active and healthy.
+This can be a valuable trait in a relationship, as it encourages both partners to stay active and healthy.
 Whether it’s going for a run together or playing a pickup game of basketball, being with someone who is physically active can help to keep you both fit and healthy.

-They may be more competitive and driven
+They may be more competitive and motivated

 How to Survive Game Days

-Find ways to enjoy the game together
+Discover ways to enjoy the game together

 Make time for non-game activities

-Communicate openly and honestly
+Communicate Openly and Honestly

 Conclusion